ska-telescope/ska-pst-lmc/docs/src/api/beam/index.rst

 component that is used to manage the sub-element devices and processes of the PST.LMC.

-This component current proxies the commands to RECV and SMRB devices, but in the future will also manage the DSP and SEND devices.
+This component current proxies the commands to RECV, SMRB, and DSP devices.
+In the future it will also support the SEND devices.

-Unlike the RECV and SMRB devices, this doesn't use a simulator or API class.
-The simulation happens at the software devices.
+Unlike the RECV and SMRB devices, this doesn't use a simulator or an API class as it orchestrates the other devices.

-.. automodule:: ska_pst_lmc.beam

 .. toctree::
+  :maxdepth: 3

   Component Manager<component_manager>
   Device<device>

+.. automodule:: ska_pst_lmc.beam